umbraco/UmbracoDocs/umbraco-cloud/set-up/legacy-umbraco-visual-studio-setup.md

 Before running the UaaS.cmd tool you will need the **git clone url** for your Umbraco Cloud Project.

 * Go to the Project in the Portal
-* Copy the url from "How to connect my machine"
+* Copy the URL from "How to connect my machine"

 ![Connect to machine](images/connect-my-machine.png)